rule

 Text 14

-That [dream] which to the one not awake in his sleep presents many undesirable experiences, does to the one awakened certainly not give rise to confusion.
+That [dream] what brings the one who is not awake in his sleep many undesirable experiences, will certainly not confound the one who awakened though.
+(Vedabase)

 Text 15